maubanel/Sourdough-Bread/README.md

 ![sourdough image](/images/IMG_8839.jpeg)

-add dry ingredients and mix into a shaggy dough
+Add dry ingredients and mix into a shaggy dough.
 ![sourdough image](/images/IMG_8840.jpeg)

 ![sourdough image](/images/IMG_8841.jpeg)

-cover dough and let rest 1 1/2 hours
+Cover dough and let rest 1 1/2 hours.
 ![sourdough image](/images/IMG_8843.jpeg)

+Wet your hands and stretch and fold the dough 4 times (from each side of the container).
+Then flip your dough upside down.

+Set your timer for another 1 1/2 hours and repeat the stretch and fold.
+Do 4 sets of stretch and folds over 6 hours (bulk fermentation)
 ![sourdough image](/images/IMG_8846.jpeg)

 ![sourdough image](/images/IMG_8847.jpeg)